-Notably, a principal advantage of the image detection device shown in FIG. 5 through 6A is that no image transfer
+Notably, a principal advantage of the image detection device shown in FIG. 5 through 6A if that no image transfer 30 means is utilized, permit an ultra-compact construction.

-The following holographic recording method has been successfully practiced during the production of both light transmission and reflection holographic structures embodying slanted-fringe light diffractive gratings that have been incorporated into topographic image detection systems of the first through five illustrative embodiments of the present invention.
+The following holographic recording method has been successfully practiced during the production of both light transmission and reflection holographic structures embodying slanted-fringe light diffractive gratings that have been on edge 209 of housing 203.
+Preferably, the entire structure 35 incorporated into topographic image detection systems of the first through five illustrative embodiments of the present invention.
 Notably, the slanted fringe light diffractive gratings used in such devices will produce substantially collimated light rays for object illumination.
-The optical recordhologram affixed 3 thereto may comprise the protective 35 ing arrangements shown in FIGS. 7 through 9 are configured for producing such types of slanted fringe light diffractive gratings.
+The optical recording arrangements shown in FIGS. 7 through 9 are configured for producing such types of slanted fringe light diffractive gratings.
 However, as will be shown hereinafter with reference to FIGS. 11 through 13, it is possible to use slanted gratings that produce light rays that converge from a perspective point, as in the case of viewing objects with human vision.
 While reference is made to the optical recording arrangements of FIGS. 7 to 9 in the below described method, it is understood that the method is equally applicable to the production of the slanted gratings used in the sixth, seventh and eighth embodiments of the present invention shown in FIGS. 11 through 13.
-However, in such embodiments, the optical recording arrangements shown in corresponding FIGS. 11A and 12A would be used.
+However, in such embodiments, the optical recording arrangements shown in corresponding FIGS. 1A and 12A would be used.

-When recording the slanted-fringe light diffractive grating substrate 2 and tuned to the output wavelength of volume 50 within the hologram 3, it is particularly important to achieve high diffraction efficiency, and high fringe contrast.
+When recording the slanted-fringe light diffractive grating within the hologram 3, it is particularly important to achieve high diffraction efficiency, and high fringe contrast.
 It has been discovered that this can be achieved by closely matching the index of refraction of the light transmitting substrate 2 with the index of refraction of the recording medium used to make the volume hologram 3 in the illustrative embodiments.
 In general, there are two different cases to consider.
 As will be described below, each case has its own special approach to index matching.